RC circuit: Differentiator

+Therefore, the voltage across the resistor acts approximately like a differentiator of the input voltage for low frequencies.

-More accurate integration and differentiation can be achieved by placing resistors and capacitors as appropriate on the input and feedback loop of operational amplifiers (see operational amplifier integrator and operational amplifier differentiator).
+Integration and differentiation can also be achieved by placing resistors and capacitors as appropriate on the input and feedback loop of operational amplifiers (see operational amplifier integrator and operational amplifier differentiator).

 Parallel circuit

 The parallel RC circuit is generally of less interest than the series circuit.
-This is largely because the output voltage V_{out} is equal to the input voltage V_{in} — as a result, this circuit does not act as a filter on the input signal unless fed by a current source.
+This is largely because the output voltage V_{out} is equal to the input voltage V_{in} — as a result, this circuit acts as a filter on a current input instead of a voltage input.